brombal/stylix-docs/markdown/custom-props.md

 ### Style functions

-Similar to **style blocks**, style functions allow you to define reusable style snippets, but with a function instead of a plain object.
-The function accepts the prop value as its only argument, and returns the styles to apply:
+Similar to **style blocks**, style functions allow you to define reusable style objects, with a function instead of a plain object.
+The function will be passed the prop value as its only argument, and should return the styles to apply:

 ```tsx-render
 import { customProps } from '@stylix/core';